statsig-io/docs/docs/statsig-warehouse-native/guides/experiments.md

 - Frequentist vs. Bayesian Analysis
 - Target duration of the experiment
 - Whether or not to apply Sequential Testing adjustments
-- Whether and how to apply Bonferonni Correction
+- Whether and how to apply bonferroni Correction
 - Confidence Intervals
 - Default rollup windows for result readouts (Cumulative, 1, 7, 14, or 28 days from the analysis date)